keift/blog/linux/install-tailscale.md

 sudo tailscale up
 ```

+Meanwhile, open the authorization link that appears and continue by selecting your own account or the network to which you were invited.

 You can find out the exit node address via the [Tailscale dashboard](https://login.tailscale.com/admin/machines) or on the server with the following command.

 ```shell